g-insana/cmplot/docs/options.rst

     boolean, default is True

-    Set to False to avoid plotting the cloud of data points
+    Set to False to avoid plotting the :term:`cloud` of data points

 .. option:: pointsopacity